yoselassie99/Using-Incarceration-and-Employment-Rates-to-Predict-Individual-Income/README.md

 ## Data Analysis
-To begin the analysis, I thought it would be interesting to compare income, incarceration rates and employment rates between parents income groups just to determine a trend between the three income groups (high, middle, low)
+To begin the analysis, I thought it would be interesting to compare income, incarceration rates and employment rates between parents income groups just to determine a trend between the three income groups (high, middle, low).

 ![alt text](https://github.com/yoselassie99/Using-Incarceration-and-Employment-Rates-to-Predict-Individual-Income/blob/main/IncarcerationLinearRegression.png)